VarnaLab/WS-VarnaLab-LoRa/README.md

 ## Extras (Bluetooth)

 There is a class ([esp32ble.py](extras/esp32ble.py)) in Extras folder, which class allows using the esp32 bluetooth.
 I still haven't implemented it in the [main.py](main.py) file, but it can be used for UART debug, while the weather station is working.
 There is [sample code](extras/example_lora_ble_uart.py) in the same folder.

+## Extras (MQTT)

+Lilygo micropython formware doesn't have umqtt module preinstalled, so you have to upload the umqtt directory from the repo to your board.